-Culture should not eradicate one’s individuality, and any evolving society would always make space for authenticity and individualism to be expressed.
+Because Culture should not eradicate one’s individuality, and any evolving society would always make space for authenticity and individualism to be expressed.
 I didn’t want my culture to eradicate my individuality, even if I am proud of my heritage, I wanted to expand my capabilities and vision without dismissing my roots.
 In fact, that was the hardest thing for me to do.
-I refused to deny I was Haitian, just because there weren’t many nude Haitian muses, doesn’t mean that no one at some point wished to explore this art form.
+I refused to deny I am Haitian, in the pursuit of my dreams, just because there weren’t many Haitian muses, doesn’t mean that no one at some point wished to explore this art form.

 Creating Sensual Art as a Haitian Woman may be challenging, but to it means to me that I am part of the evolution of this modern era.
 Where women from all walks of life will rise up to their full power to embrace their Feminine Essence without shame.
 It means that I chose to face the adversity of the old patterns and conception about sensual art and the taboos deeply rooted in the Haitian Culture.